Filipe Cândido: Coaching career

+Early years

 After retiring at UD Sousense in 2013, Cândido immediately became manager of the third division side.
 After a spell with the under-19s of F.C.
 Paços de Ferreira, he returned to the senior game on 11 November 2016 as manager of former club Salgueiros.
 He won seven of his 16 fixtures in charge, resigning the following 3 April due to disputes with the board.

 On 25 December 2018, Cândido resumed his career with U.D.
 Leiria, still in division three.
 After winning their group, they lost in the play-off semi-finals to U.D.
 Vilafranquense in a penalty shootout.
 He quit on 29 January 2020, due to over four months of unpaid wages.

 Cândido was given his first professional league managerial job on 20 May 2020, succeeding Vasco Seabra on a two-year deal with C.D.
 Mafra of the second tier.
 He resigned the following 14 April, after a run of four defeats put the team in 10th place after a good start to the season.

+B-SAD

 In June 2021, Cândido returned to Leiria, in the new Liga 3.
-He left on 19 October to replace Petit at Belenenses SAD in his first top-flight job; he signed an 18-month deal with the second-from-bottom club.
+He left on 19 October to replace Petit at B-SAD in his first top-flight job; he signed an 18-month deal with the second-from-bottom club.
 On his debut six days later, he drew 0–0 away to Boavista FC.

 On 27 November 2021, Cândido was only able to field nine players against S.L.
 Benfica due to a bout of COVID-19, most of them being from the under-23 side and two of them goalkeepers, including João Monteiro who made his professional debut as an emergency midfielder.
 Only seven returned for the second half with the score at 7–0, and shortly after Monteiro suffered an injury; the match was subsequently abandoned.

 Cândido resigned on 10 January 2022 in spite of a 2–1 win over F.C.
 Arouca, following a run-in with chairman Rui Pedro Soares.

+Nacional

-On 25 May he was appointed for one season at C.D.
-Nacional.
-He took the second-tier club to the semi-finals of the Taça de Portugal with a 5–2 extra-time win at Casa Pia A.C. of the top flight.
+On 25 May 2022, Cândido was appointed at C.D.
+Nacional on a one-year deal.
+He took the second-tier club to the semi-finals of the Taça de Portugal with a 5–2 extra-time victory at Casa Pia A.C. of the top flight.

+After a 3–2 comeback win on the final day of the season at home to former club Académico, Cândido secured the Madeiran team's survival on 28 May 2023.
+He then left by mutual consent.